slntopp/nocloud/README.md

 ## Installation

-NoCloud is Cloud ready, meaning it can run in any OCI environment such as Docker(Compose), K8s, etc.
+NoCloud is Cloud-native, meaning it can run in any OCI environment such as Docker(Compose), K8s, etc.

 ### Running Localy